pi-hole/docs/docs/guides/misc/benchmark.md

 Logging can be disabled using `pihole-FTL --config dns.queryLogging false`.

-The long-term database can be disabled running `pihole-FTL --config files.database ""`
+The same effect can be achieved if you set `database.maxDBdays` to zero, running `pihole-FTL --config database.maxDBdays 0`.
+This will change the maximum number of days the database will keep to zero, resulting in no queries being stored.

 ### 2.2 Increase DNS cache size